PB&J Slam comes to Rutland

 Around 1,000 people and up to 600 families visit the RCC every month, so Warnecke said the shelf is always looking for more.

-The community cupboard receives donations from Aldi, and a large portion of the monetary donations it gets go straight to purchasing peanut butter and other food items.
+The community cupboard receives donations from Aldi, and a large portion of the monetary donations it gets goes straight to purchasing peanut butter and other food items.

-RCC's new space at 65 River St. can easily store over 1,000 jars of peanut butter, which would be available for consumers in 100-jar batches.
+RCC’s new space at 65 River St. can easily store more than 1,000 jars of peanut butter, which would be available for consumers in 100-jar batches.

 A donation of 1,000 jars would be welcome, but Warnecke said that many jars would only last the food shelf around three months.

-“Around Thanksgiving, it's around one and a half months,” he said.
-“They're allowed to come six times a year, so they can decide when they need it most.”
+“Around Thanksgiving, it’s around 1½ months,” he said.
+“They’re allowed to come six times a year, so they can decide when they need it most.”

 Donations can be made by anyone with spare spreads at their establishment, White said.